Knoblauchpilze/bsgalone/README.md

 According to this [Stack Overflow](https://stackoverflow.com/questions/72144228/sequelize-migration-throws-error-function-uuid-generate-v4-does-not-exist) question it seems like we can directly use `gen_random_uuid` with versions of postgres more recent than 14.
 This is our case.

+Another approach as we need to deserialize the data from the database is to use plain integers for identifiers.
+This is probably enough for now.
+To this end it seems like the way to go about it is to use `generated always as identity` (taken from this [Stack Overflow](https://stackoverflow.com/questions/55300370/postgresql-serial-vs-identity) post).

 # Development log and findings

 ## Goal